 One of the things students most commonly forget on the bus ride to the first day is their U-Pass stickers!
-If you can pick it up before the first day, you will save yourself $3.25 on the way to classes.
-You will also save yourself the hassle of long lineups when they are being mass-distributed through InfoLink locations across campus (check the U-Pass website for exact times and locations.
+If you can pick it up before the first day, you will save yourself $3.50 on the way to classes.
+You will also save yourself the hassle of long lineups when they are being mass-distributed through InfoLink locations across campus.

 Note: If you’re entering your first year at the U of A, you’ll receive your U-Pass when you get your ONEcard.

 8. Organize your first few weeks with an online calendar

 The first few weeks of school can be hectic.
 Between classes, work, meetups, group projects, club activities, and events, there is usually a lot going on.
 You do not want to miss out on any of them so make sure to organize all your activities using a calendar.